Coronavirus: Advice for Northern Ireland Travellers

 COVID-19 help hub

-If you’re planning a getaway or have one booked, it’s really important that you read the information below about the country you’re arriving into.
+If you are planning a getaway or have one booked, it is really important that you read the information below about the country you’re arriving into.

 Please remember that this information is subject to change and correct at the time of publish.
-We’d also recommend taking a look at the Foreign and Commonwealth Office’s travel advice.
+We also recommend taking a look at the Foreign and Commonwealth Office’s travel advice.

 Flights and holidays

-Flights to Dubrovnik and Split have been cancelled for the rest of Summer 2020.
+Flights to Budapest, Paris and Split have been cancelled indefinitely.